Disclaimer: 2018 GRESB Public Disclosure Reference Guide

 GHG emissions: GHGs refers to the seven gases listed in the GHG Protocol Corporate Standard: carbon dioxide (CO2); methane (CH4); nitrous oxide (N2O); hydrofluorocarbons (HFCs); perfluorocarbons (PFCs); nitrogen trifluoride (NF3) and sulphur hexafluoride (SF6).

 Governance objectives: Objectives to improve entity governance.
-These can relate to governance structures and composition of the organization and how this relates to economic, environmental and social dimensions, or the entity’s approach to corporate governance issues such as transparency, board composition, or bribery and corruption.
+These can relate to governance structures and composition of the entity and how this relates to economic, environmental and social dimensions, or the entity’s approach to corporate governance issues such as transparency, board composition, or bribery and corruption.

 Green building certification: Recognition that a project has satisfied the requirements of a green building rating system.
 A certificate typically indicates the name and location of the project, version of the rating system, date of certification and level of recognition.